 Lake Technical College’s Financial Aid Office staff is available to assist students.
 Grants and scholarships are available and do not have to be repaid; however, students must make satisfactory progress in their programs in order to continue to be eligible for awards.

 All students seeking financial assistance at Lake Technical College must complete the Free Application for Federal Student Aid (FAFSA).
+Students are accepted all year.
+There are no priority dates, a student may apply at any time.
 This application is available online at: studentaid.govopens in a new window

 Lake Tech’s School Code: 013000